radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Since RADIUS has a limitation of 256 simultaneous "in flight" packets due to the length of the ID field ({{RFC3539, Section 2.4}}), it is RECOMMENDED that RadSec clients reserve ID zero (0) on each connection for Status-Server packets.
 This value was picked arbitrarily, as there is no reason to choose any other value over another for this use.

-For RADIUS/TLS, the endpoints MAY send TCP keepalives as described in {{RFC9293, Section 3.8.4}}.
+For RADIUS/TLS, the endpoints MAY send TCP keepalives as described in {{?RFC9293, Section 3.8.4}}.
-For RADIUS/DTLS connections, the endpoints MAY send periodic keepalives as defined in {{RFC6520}}.
+For RADIUS/DTLS connections, the endpoints MAY send periodic keepalives as defined in {{?RFC6520}}.
-This is a way of proactively and rapidly triggering a connection DOWN notification from the network stack.
+This is a way of proactively and rapidly triggering a 'Connection DOWN' notification from the network stack.
 These liveliness checks are essentially redundant in the presence of an application-layer watchdog, but may provide more rapid notifications of connectivity issues.

 ## Client Timers